FaultyTwo/MAX51X-arduino-lib/README.md

 MAX519 dvc519(0x27);
 ```

-To use this with the other I2C ports, you can simply type in the number of those pins like this:
+To use this library with other I2C ports, you can simply type in the number of those pins like this:
 ```C
 // ESP32
 #define I2C_SDA 33